antonilo/physical_intelligence_fl25/syllabus.md

 observance, etc.).
 However, if you anticipate having a challenge regularly attending class, please contact us.

+## Holiday Policy
+This course will follow the University Policy on Secular & Religious Holidays which can be found in the PennBook.
+No exams or assigned work will be required on those holidays listed in sections 1 & 2 of the policy.
+Students who plan to observe any other holiday should contact the instructor within the first two weeks of class so that alternative arrangements can be made.

 ## Academic Integrity
 Honesty and transparency are important features of good scholarship.
 On the flip side, plagiarism and cheating are serious academic offenses with serious consequences.
 If you are discovered engaging in either behavior in this course, you will earn a failing grade on the assignment in question, and further disciplinary action may be taken.